seed-hypermedia/mintter/docs/docs/terra-versions.md

 A version is created by producing a DocumentChange blob and storing it in IPFS.

 The CID of the DocumentChange is the Version ID, and it can now be distributed through IPFS.
-You may use Agua or Aire to tell your peers about the new change.
+You may use Aqua or Aer to tell your peers about the new change.